Benjamin Riegel House: History

 Through Riegel's direct and often singular involvement, the settlement evolved into a busy community offering stores, churches, postal service and bridge transportation.
 In 1834, he commissioned a surveyor to lay out twenty-four building lots on the southwestern portion of his tract which were soon after conveyed and developed by people who became the town's earliest settlers.

-It was not until 1877 that land owned by others to the south and west was subdivided and made available to the public.
+In 1877, land owned by others to the south and west was subdivided and made available to the public.
 He invested in and served as one of four directors of the Riegelsville Delaware River Bridge Co. from its inception in 1836 until his death in 1860.
 This company built one of the first river bridges in 1838, significantly improving transportation and communication throughout the area and providing an impetus for Riegelsville's development.
 Riegel was one of the founders of the German Reformed congregation in Riegelsville and was instrumental in the building of the original church structure in 1850.
-He donated the land for the first churches of both the Presbyterian and Reformed congregations as well as the land for what would become the town cemetery.
-Both buildings continue to serve the community, the former having been converted to the Borough fire house and the latter still in use as a church.
-Riegel also held the title of Postmaster from 1848 until 1859.
-Thus Riegel played a central role in the settlement and early development of the Borough of Riegelsville.
+He donated the land for the first churches of both the Presbyterian and Reformed congregations and the land that later was allocated for the town cemetery.
+Both buildings continue to serve the community; the German Reformed church has been converted to the borough's fire house, and the Presbyterian and Reformed church still serves as a community church.
+Riegel also served as the town postmaster from 1848 until 1859.

-Riegel resided in the house until his death in 1860 as did his widow until 1880.
-The house was inherited by Riegel's son, John L. Riegel who had lived there during his teenage years while apprenticed at his father's mills.
+Riegel resided in the house until his death in 1860, and his widow lived there until here death in 1880.
+In 1880, the house was inherited by Riegel's son, John L. Riegel, who lived there during his teenage years while apprenticing at his father's mills.

 In 1866, John L. Riegel installed paper machinery in his late father's New Jersey saw mill and began the manufacture of jute paper.
-By his death in 1893, his operation, which became known as the Riegel Paper Corporation, consisted of three paper mills, and was one of the largest employers in the region.
-The employment opportunities at the mills resulted in the continued growth of Riegelsville in the late nineteenth century.
-John L. Riegel followed in his father's footsteps as the town's leading citizen, founding a preparatory academy which operated from 1883 until 1916 and establishing the Riegelsville Library which remains in existence at this date.
-He was a liberal supporter of the local Reformed congregation and instrumental in the erection of its new church and parsonage in the 1870s.
-He replaced his father on the board of the bridge company and was also one of the original stockholders and directors of the Bethlehem Steel Company as well as other local manufacturing concerns.
-Riegel lived elsewhere in Riegelsville but maintained the house which he had inherited.
-Various Riegel family retainers and tenants resided in the house from 1880 until 1985.
+By his death in 1893, his operation, which became known as the Riegel Paper Corporation and included three paper mills, was one of the largest employers in the region.
+The employment opportunities at the mills resulted in the continued growth of Riegelsville in the late 19th century.
+John L. Riegel followed in his father's footsteps as the town's leading citizen, founding a preparatory academy which operated from 1883 until 1916 and establishing the Riegelsville Library, which remains in existence.
+He was a supporter of the local Reformed congregation and instrumental in the erection of its new church and parsonage in the 1870s.
+He replaced his father on the board of the bridge company and was also one of the original stockholders and directors of Bethlehem Steel, headquartered nearby in Bethlehem, Pennsylvania, and other local manufacturing businesses.
+While Riegel lived elsewhere in Riegelsville, he maintained the house.
+Various Riegel family retainers and tenants later lived there from 1880 until 1985.
 Benjamin Riegel's great-great-grandson lived in the house as late as the 1990s.